OSGeo/OSGeoLive-doc/en/quickstart/deegree_quickstart.rst

 deegree Quickstart
 ******************

-..
-Writing Tip:
-  First sentence defines what the application does.
-  You may also need to include a sentence of two describing the domain.
-  Eg: For a Business Intelligence application, you should describe what Business Intelligence is.

 deegree is a Java framework which can be used for setting up web based spatial data infrastructures.